m-lab/ndt-server/spec/ndt7-protocol.md

 longer than 4096 bytes.
 Of course, both the name and the value of the URL query string MUST be valid URL-encoded UTF-8 strings.

-Clients MUST NOT send duplicate keys.
-Servers MUST abort the test if there are duplicate keys in the query string.
+Clients MUST NOT send duplicate keys; servers SHOULD ignore them.

 The `"^server_"` prefix is reserved for the server.
 Clients MUST not send any metadata starting with such prefix.
 Servers MUST ignore all the entries that